 - Put the flour, baking powder, sugar, and 1/2 tsp of the salt in the food processor.

 - Add cold butter a few small pats at a time, and pulse to combine.

 - Add vegetable oil.
 Pulse to combine.

 - Add water a little bit at a time.
 Pulse to combine after each addition.
 The dough should start to form a ball.

 - Roll dough out as thin as you can.
 Mine ended up being all different thicknesses.
-Don't sweat it.
-They are homemade!
-If you are really concerned, Jeffrey had luck using a pasta maker to make the dough all one thickness - great idea!
+Don't sweat it; they are homemade crackers!
+If you are really concerned, use a pasta maker to make the dough all one thickness.